Agency 18: QHSE

 Interagency collaboration

 Besides their bureaus, agencies also have considerable collaboration with other agencies within their column.
 The 24 agencies are organized into 3 columns.
-The columns are not as formally organized as bureaus, whose presidencies form a board and may sometimes have operational presidencies to assist them.
+The columns are not as formally organized as bureaus, whose presidencies form a board and may sometimes have bureau presidencies to assist them.
 Nevertheless, their functions align, creating a common ground to collaborate.

 The QHSE Agency works with the Audit Agency (agency 15) in establishing various areas where organizations are exposed to risk, especially concerning occupational safety and health standards, and helps in assessing the risk and recommending actions.